sungp/log_analysis/README.md

 After logging into VM, cd into the vagrant directory and run the following command
 %  psql -d news -f newsdata.sql

+3. Clone the git repository inside the VM
+After loggin into VM, git clone this repository (other than vagrant directory)

+4. cd into the repo directory and run the following command
 % python logreport.py